 - Professional letter of recommendation from a professor, professional mentor, or advisor who can attest to the student's academic abilities, educational goals, and professional interests.

-The recipients of the AASP Student Diversity Conference Travel Grant will be provided:
+The recipients of the AASP Student Diversity Conference Grant will be provided:

-- A paid 2016 AASP Annual Conference registration; and
+- a paid AASP 2023 Annual Conference registration; and

 Deadline for Application